Input Reduction Enhanced LLM-based Program Repair: Approach

 \subsection{Overview}

-\tool receives five inputs: the task description $P$, a correct reference solution $A$, a buggy submission $s_w$, the hidden test suite $I$, and one failure‑inducing input $i_0$.
-Its goal is to shrink the failure‑inducing input $i_0$ that still distinguishes $A$ from $s_w$, then guide an LLM to repair the bug.
+\tool receives five inputs: the task description $P$, a correct reference solution $A$, a buggy submission $s_w$, the hidden test suite $I$, and one failure-inducing input $i_0$.
+Its goal is to shrink the failure-inducing input $i_0$ that still distinguishes $A$ from $s_w$, then guide an LLM to repair the bug.

-The pipeline proceeds in three stages, shown in Figure~\ref{fig:overview}. \textbf{Reducer Generation} prompts a code LLM once and returns a customized reducer script that is enable to automatically reduce the given failing-inducing input for the task. \textbf{Input Reduction} executes the generated reducer script under a time limit to shrink the failing-inducing input $i_0$ into a reduced test input $i^{*}$. \textbf{Patch Generation} embeds $\langle P, s_w, i^{*}\rangle$ in a repair prompt, samples candidate patches, and validates each one against the entire test suite $I$ until a correct program $\hat{s}$ is found or the attempt stops.
+The pipeline proceeds in three stages, shown in Figure~\ref{fig:overview}. \textbf{Reducer Generation} prompts a code LLM once and returns a customized reducer script that is able to automatically reduce the given failure-inducing input for the task. \textbf{Input Reduction} executes the generated reducer script under a time limit to shrink the failure-inducing input $i_0$ into a reduced test input $i^{*}$. \textbf{Patch Generation} embeds $\langle P, s_w, i^{*}\rangle$ in a repair prompt, samples candidate patches, and validates each one against the entire test suite $I$ until a correct program $\hat{s}$ is found or the attempt stops.